LaunchCodeEducation/lchs/src/chapters/more-flask/template-conditionals.rst

    {% endif %}

-Depending on the results of ``condition_1`` and ``condition_2``, one of the three code blocks will be included on the page.
+Depending on the results of ``condition_1`` and ``condition_2``, one of the three code blocks will appear on the page.
 The HTML in each part can be any length and include any number of elements.

 .. admonition:: Note